top of page

 Becky Rossman

-supporting individuals and families impacted by trauma, loss, and crisis.
+Becky is the CEO of Tuesday’s Children and has extensive experience supporting individuals and families impacted by trauma, loss, and crisis.
 She holds a Master’s degree in Applied Forensic Psychology from The Chicago School of Professional Psychology and is trained in Trauma-Focused Cognitive Behavioral Therapy.

 Becky is a national trainer and crisis responder with NOVA, has completed peer support training through Give an Hour, and is a Certified Grief Educator.
 She brings a compassionate, participant-centered approach to creating safe, supportive spaces where people can connect, share, and heal together.

-Fred Strobel is a
+Fred Strobel

-impacted by loss and major life transitions through his work with Tuesday’s Children since 2012.
+Fred is a longtime mentor who has been supporting youth and young adults impacted by loss and major life transitions through his work with Tuesday’s Children since 2012.

 Fred is a Certified Grief Educator through the David Kessler grief education program.
 He brings a steady, participant-centered approach to fostering supportive group environments where individuals are respected and met where they are.